ECMWFCode4Earth/fire-forecast/README.md

  * Meteo data is available (for example in the files `~/data/raw/meteo_data1.nc` and `~/data/raw/meteo_data2.nc`) The follwing steps are not all mandatory (e.g. w.r.t. file/folder names) but are meant as a starting point with adjusted file names for your situation
 ### 1. Select pixels
-In our expamle we first need to select the pixels with fire at any point.
+In our example we first need to select the pixels with fire at any point.
 In our example this would work like this:

 First create a directory for the output:
 ```
 mkdir ~/data/timeseries